LMGV/Volatile-Gamma/README.md

 # Project
 This project for a class on financial volatility from Prof. Francesco Audrino at the University of St.Gallen aimed to examine the dependence of exchange rate volatility on commodity prices.
-Model estimation is coded on our own apart from the DCC-model.
+Model estimation is coded on our own apart from the DCC-model where we partly relied on available R-packages.

 # Paper Abstract
 This paper examines the relationship between volatility of of the Russian